JKagiDesignsEng/jkd-toolkit/README.md

 irm 'https://raw.githubusercontent.com/JKagiDesignsEng/jkd-toolkit/v2/install.ps1' | iex
 ```

+The installer will:

+- Download and extract the latest v2 branch
+- Install to `$env:LOCALAPPDATA\jkd-toolkit` by default
+- Create a desktop shortcut "JKD Toolkit" for easy access
+- Create a launcher script for command-line use

 ## What’s included

 The app opens a single window with two tabs: `Tools` and `Applications`.